Seeing the Goal, Missing the Truth: Human Accountability for AI Bias: Introduction

 Disclosing downstream use materially alters both the statistical properties and the economic content of LLM-generated sentiment scores.
 In standard portfolio-sorting tests, goal-aware sentiment produces substantially larger return spreads than goal-blind sentiment prior to the model's knowledge cutoff.
 This pattern suggests that the model conditions its intermediate outputs on the disclosed objective and implicitly re-weights return-relevant patterns learned during training.
 The relative advantage of the goal-aware regime disappears after the knowledge cutoff, indicating that the earlier performance gap is tied to information availability rather than a stable improvement in signal quality.

 This comparison of the two prompt regimes is further confirmed in \cite{fama1973risk} return-prediction regressions.
 Intermediate variables generated under goal-aware prompts exhibit stronger incremental predictive power than those from the goal-blind regime in the pre-cutoff period, both in coefficient significance and in out-of-sample $R^2$.
 Once the model no longer has access to future information beyond the cutoff, this advantage dissipates.
 Together, these results are consistent with objective-conditioned output adjustment rather than a structurally more informative sentiment measure.
-In fact, the enhanced goodness-of-fit prior to knowledge cutoff even degrade out-of-sample model generalization.
+In fact, the enhanced goodness-of-fit prior to knowledge cutoff even slightly degrades out-of-sample model generalization.
+On the surface, the pre-cutoff inflation and post-cutoff attenuation of goal-aware advantage look like the p-hacking and data-mining problems documented in the anomalies literature.\footnote{See, e.g., \cite{HarveyLiuZhu2016,HouXueZhang2020,McLeanPontiff2016}} But the mechanism is different.
+P-hacking distorts because researchers cycle through specifications and report the ones that survive conventional thresholds.
+In our setting, the inflation occurs within a single forward pass.
+The model shifts its outputs toward return-predictive patterns as soon as it is told what those outputs are for.
+Pre-registration and multiple-testing corrections cannot address this, because there is only one test.

+One might expect that a carefully worded instruction can undo what disclosure triggers, but we further show that explicit disclosure is not required. ``Subtle'' clues (e.g., asking the LLM whether sentiment scores predict stock returns, with no instruction linking that context to the scoring task) generate largely the same outcome.
+Even an explicit directive asking the model to minimize any reliance on outcomes beyond the measurement window, effectively auditing its own reasoning for hindsight, merely attenuates the bias instead of eliminating it.
+Once information is encoded in model weights, prompt-level instructions cannot selectively suppress it at inference time.